 - Backlog grooming I’ve never understood who thought that was a skill.
 I spot this one in many job openings as a requirement.
 Backlog grooming is not a skill.
 It’s a result of prioritizing based on relevant data and decisions made to progress in the right direction.
 That is a team effort, as I explained before about collective decision making.

 - Certificates Doesn’t really say anything about the actual skillset.
 I’ve seen most new PM’s try to go for this.
-Scrum PM certificates will only tell someone has operational understanding.
+Scrum PM certificates will only tell someone has an understanding by the book.
 But that will only get you thus far.
 If the main skill lies in paperwork, the PM won’t last long in most companies.
 Especially tech companies where the pace can be extremely high.

 - Inside-out comfort (not customer centric) A lot of people like to be in the comfort of their own product operation and talking to their team.
 They just go with some roadmap and hide behind who ever is responsible for it.
 But you don’t make money from your team or your company.
 You make money from your customers.
 Inside-out means you start making a product based on what people think inside the company and not leading with customers first (outside-in).
 A PM needs to show some kind of outside world curiosity and how to tickle customers brains to see what they want.